fieldtrip/website/tutorial/automatic_artifact_rejection.md

 ### Negative trialpadding

 Negative trialpadding is an option included in automatic artifact rejection because a couple of people have requested its implementation.
 It's a bit of a strange one and should only be applied when more appropriate steps are unavailable.
-This could be the case when trials have, in previous processing steps, been defined larger than necessary for artifact detection, e.g. when one has already included something similar as trial- and filter padding.
+This could be the case when trials have, in previous processing steps, been defined larger than necessary for artifact detection, e.g., when one has already included something similar as trial- and filter padding.
 Filter artifacts might then still be a problem without the possiblity of padding the data (since it is already in memory).
 Therefore you might want to constrain the artifact detection to a limited part of the trial, i.e. without the edges.
 You could then apply _negative_ trialpadding (using a negative value for ''cfg.artfctdef.xxx.trlpadding'').

 {% include image src="/assets/img/tutorial/automatic_artifact_rejection/negative_trlpadding.png" %}